-The electricity generated by the Cardinal Facility (less the amount consumed in its operations) is sold exclusively to Ontario Electricity Financial Corporation ("OEFC") at contracted rates under the PPA (the "Cardinal PPA") made on May 29, 1992 between Ontario Hydro (continued as OEFC) and Cardinal LP.
-In fiscal 2011, approximately 96% of the Cardinal Facility's revenues were derived from the sale of electricity to OEFC.
+The electricity generated by the Cardinal Facility (less the amount consumed in its operations) is sold to Ontario Electricity Financial Corporation ("OEFC") at contracted rates under the PPA (the "Cardinal PPA") made on May 29, 1992 between Ontario Hydro (which was succeeded by OEFC) and Cardinal LP.
+In fiscal 2012, approximately 98% of the Cardinal Facility's revenues were derived from the sale of electricity to OEFC.